From “What’s a Niche?” to First Sale: A 90-Day Step-by-Step Guide

 Each time you write, you’re one step closer to your monetization milestone.
 Embrace the process and don’t rush; Affiliate Sale will come as a result of consistent effort.

-A lot of people ask me where to get the right training and tools to do this.
+Many people ask me where to find the right training and tools to do this.
 For a beginner, it can be really helpful to have everything in one place.
 That’s why I recommend a platform like Wealthy Affiliate.
 They provide comprehensive training, web hosting, and a keyword research tool all under one roof.

 Your email list will play a vital role in guiding your audience towards their monetization milestone.